Statement of Purpose Example The Application Process

 If you plan to save money from JET, don’t talk about the money you will make, but discuss where you will go to school and what you will do!

 What future and positive outcomes will the program have for you, your friends, and your family?
 This is the chance to state what your future holds after JET.
 Take advantage of it.
-JET loves and wants to know about your future plans.
+JET loves and wants to know about your plans.

 D: How will you contribute as a JET to the community?